josetseph/ghana-stock-exchange-analysis/FINDINGS.md

 ---

-## Interactive Visualizations
+## Visualizations

-All findings are supported by interactive charts available in the `/charts` directory:
+All findings are supported by static chart images available in the `/images` directory:
 - Risk-Return Scatter Plot
 - Correlation Heatmap
 - Efficient Frontier